Muizz Mustapha

 Muizz Mustapha (born 3 April 2000) is a Nigerian professional rugby league footballer who plays as a forward for Doncaster R.L.F.C. in the RFL Championship.

 He has previously played for Leeds Rhinos and Castleford Tigers in the Super League.
 He has spent time on loan and dual registration at Hull Kingston Rovers in the Super League, at Featherstone Rovers, Dewsbury Rams, Bradford Bulls and Batley Bulldogs in the RFL Championship, and at Newcastle Thunder in League 1.

 Background

 Mustapha was born in Nigeria.
 He moved to Leeds with his family as a young child, initially settling in Harehills then later Hunslet.

 Mustapha played junior rugby league for Hunslet Warriors.
 He joined the Leeds Rhinos youth system at scholarship level.

 Career

 Leeds Rhinos

 In 2018, he made a professional debut while on loan at Featherstone Rovers and has also spent time at the Dewsbury Rams in the Championship.

-In 2019, he made debut for Leeds against Workington Town in the Challenge Cup.
+In 2019, he made his debut for Leeds against Workington Town in the Challenge Cup.

 On 18 November 2020, it was announced that Mustapha would join Hull Kingston Rovers on a season-long loan starting in 2021.